 - The Hand of Fatima is usually made of silver (the metal of Muhammad) and worn with the fingers upwards.
 It is also a powerful talisman, a symbol of protection against the evil eye and bad luck.

-- In many cultures, the central eye represents the eye of God who watches over the wearer of the amulet.
+- In many cultures, the central eye represents the eye of God who watches over the amulet’s wearer.

 - Today it is often used as a decorative pendant or as a good luck charm and, in the Hebrew version, it is often decorated with prayers and sacred inscriptions.